 - Heat the stock in a saucepan, and lower the heat so that it just stays hot but doesn't boil.

-- In a large, heavy-bottomed pot, heat 1 Tbsp oil and 1 Tbsp of the butter over medium heat, then add the onion or shallot.
+- In a large, heavy-bottomed pot, heat the oil and 1 tablespoon of the butter over medium heat, then add the onion or shallot.
 Sauté for 2 to 3 minutes, until the onion is translucent.

 - Add the wine and cook for another minute, stirring, until the liquid is absorbed.